SamruddhiJojare/Census-Data-Analysis-Dashboard-Project/README.md

   - Switch between different dashboards
   - Return to the overview dashboard
   - Explore related insights seamlessly

+- 🔘 **Navigation Tip**: The symbol used for navigation buttons is consistent with the icon displayed in the top-left corner of each dashboard, ensuring smooth transitions between views.
+Additionally, interactive tooltips are embedded throughout to guide users with contextual information as they explore the visuals.

 ### 🎛️ Filters & Controls